Quantum references: Discussion (quantum case)

-\paragraph{Mixed classical/quantum registers.} Another interesting question is to extend the theory of quantum registers to mixed classical/quantum registers.
-For example, we could have a register that contains a list of qubits, where the length of the list is classical.
+\paragraph{Mixed classical/quantum references.} Another interesting question is to extend the theory of quantum references to mixed classical/quantum references.
+For example, we could have a reference that contains a list of qubits, where the length of the list is classical.
 Our current formalism does not allow that.
-(We can only model registers that contain lists of qubits where the length of the list is also in superposition.)
-In particular, with the current theory, classical registers (see \autoref{sec:classical}) are not a special case of quantum ones.
+(We can only model references that contain lists of qubits where the length of the list is also in superposition.)
+In particular, with the current theory, classical references (see \autoref{sec:classical}) are not a special case of quantum ones.
 At a first glance, it would seem that there is already a ready-made solution available for this problem: Mixed classical/quantum systems are oftentimes represented by von Neumann algebras (i.e., certain subsets of the sets of all bounded operators).
 For example, a system consisting of $n$ qubits would be represented by $\bounded(\setC^{2^n})$, same as we do in the present paper.
 And a system of classical lists of qubits then would be the direct sum of all possible systems of $n$-qubits for $n\geq 0$.
 That is, $\bigoplus_{n=0}^\infty \bounded(\setC^{2^n})$.
 And a classical bit could be $\bounded(\setC)\oplus\bounded(\setC)$.
 In fact, classical systems are exactly the commutative von Neumann algebras!
 Unfortunately, this approach seems unsuitable in our setting.

 To see this, consider the special case of classical systems where the program state is purely classical.
 I.e., it is modeled by some commutative von Neumann algebra~$\mathbf C$.
-But that means that for any two registers $F:\mathbf A\to\mathbf C$, $G:\mathbf B\to\mathbf C$, the ranges of $F$ and $G$ commute trivially.
-Hence any two registers in a program with classical state would be compatible.
+But that means that for any two references $F:\mathbf A\to\mathbf C$, $G:\mathbf B\to\mathbf C$, the ranges of $F$ and $G$ commute trivially.
+Hence any two references in a program with classical state would be disjoint.
 This shows us that we are on the wrong track.
-The intuitive meaning of compatibility is that $F,G$ corresponds to different parts of the program state, and this should clearly not be the case for any two registers.
-(In particular, $F$ should not be compatible with itself except in the degenerate case where $F$ has unit type.)
+The intuitive meaning of disjointness is that $F,G$ corresponds to different parts of the program state, and this should clearly not be the case for any two references.
+(In particular, $F$ should not be disjoint from itself except in the degenerate case where $F$ has unit type.)